We are in the process of creating an informational resource for those who are interested in what we put in our products.

 We put resveratrol in several of our moisturizers.
 Resveratrol is an antioxidant polyphenol found in red wine, cocoa, and many other plants.
-It is made by plants as a defence against mold, fungi, bacteria, and even UV rays.
+It is made by plants as a defense against mold, fungi, bacteria, and even UV rays.
 It can help fight sun damage in human skin, as well has provide some sun blocking protection.
-Resveratrol has also been shown to interfer with skin cancer growth and induce apoptosis (cell death) of abnormal cells.
+Resveratrol has also been shown to interfere with skin cancer growth and induce apoptosis (cell death) of abnormal cells.
 It has also been shown to have anti-inflammatory capabilities.
 Below are a few links to studies done on the effects of resveratrol.

 Products that contain Resveratrol: